MyRoute-app

 RouteXpert René Plücken (MRA Master)

-You can choose to fly to Sardinia and rent a motorbike on the spot, but you can also choose to drive to Marseille (France) or Barcelona (Spain) and then cross by boat to Sardinia.
+You can choose to fly to Sardinia and rent a motorbike there, but you can also choose to drive to Marseille (France) or Barcelona (Spain) and from there take the boat to Sardinia.

-You can rent motorbikes at the airport or in one of the larger cities on the island.
+Motorcycle rentals are available at the airport or in one of the larger towns on the island.

-This is one of the routes from a series that can be used to put together a beautiful motorcycle holiday.
+This is one of the routes from a series that can be used to put together a wonderful motorcycle holiday.

 Animation